ianrolls/IanRolls/README.md

 # IanRolls
-This is my personal repo containing projects
+Hi, I'm a recent computer science graduate working on some personal projects and looking for work.